openstack/horizon/doc/source/admin/set-quotas.rst

    from the drop-down list.

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab
-   and click the :guilabel:`Defaults` category.
+   and click the :guilabel:`Default Quotas` category.

 #.
 The default quota values are displayed.